Kenny Everett: Capital Radio

 During this time, legislation had been passed allowing the licensing of commercial radio stations in the UK.
 One of the first, Capital Radio, began broadcasting to London and the home counties in October 1973.
 Everett joined the station and was given a weekend (recorded) show, where he further developed his distinctive ideas.
 From January 1974, following poor audience figures which in turn followed a difficult start for Capital during a time of industrial strife, the station changed to a more pop-based, rather than light music, format, with Everett presenting the breakfast show with his former colleague and friend from the pirate station Radio London (Big L) days, Dave Cash, and so reactivating the "Kenny and Cash" show.
 When Cash moved to the lunchtime slot in 1975, Everett continued alone on the breakfast show.
 Everett had a great love of sound recording equipment, in particular using reel-to-reel tape recorders and mixing equipment, often adding sound-on-sound to his recordings and stereo/multi-track recordings of his pseudo-singing voice.
 These were broadcast on air regularly and he often created his own radio jingles.
 Everett created many comedy characters on The Breakfast Show with Cash on Capital.

 In May 1975, Everett found early mornings too much for his lifestyle and he vacated the breakfast show to Graham Dene and moved to less high-pressure weekend timeslots at Capital on Saturday and Sunday lunchtimes.
-Here he further developed his style and his cult following, and featured both what he thought the best in music (Queen, Chris Rainbow) and the worst, which led to the popular Kenny Everett's World's Worst Record Show programmes, later released as an album in 1978, with slightly different tracks.
+Here he further developed his style, and featured both what he thought the best in music (Queen, Chris Rainbow) and the worst, which led to the popular Kenny Everett's World's Worst Record Show programmes, later released as an album in 1978, with slightly different tracks.

 In 1975, Everett played a pivotal role in getting Queen's "Bohemian Rhapsody" released as a single.
 In 1976, he also presented a pre-recorded programme on Saturday lunch-time for Radio Victory in Portsmouth, later providing Captain Kremmen to the station for transmission in Dave Christian's late show.
 The series was also heard on Beacon Radio in the Midlands.